pompyproductions/autocad-reference/docs/configuration/options.md

 I don't mess with the standard colors, but if you're set on doing so, here's two sensible recommendations:

 - The background has a slight _blue_ tint to it, pulling it toward the red will help with pure blue lines (#0000ff in hexadecimal).
 Pure blue over black is _criminally bad_ for its contrast values, so avoid them as much as you can...
 - The default background for block editing is light gray.
-I don't know what AutoCAD was thinking, aside from "let's make it obvious that you're no longer in model space.
-That's fine I guess, but a subtle color change would be better.
+I don't know what AutoCAD was thinking, aside from "let's make it obvious that you're no longer in model space".
+That's fine I guess, but a more subtle color change would be better.